Coconut Oil Health Benefits and Side Effects

 Coconut Oil Side Effects and Detriments

-The coconut oil side effects vary based on your diet, it has high levels of harmful LDL and good HDL cholesterol, this can still be troubling to people who already have a high amounts of good cholesterol, as well.
+The coconut oil side effects vary based on your diet, it has high levels of harmful LDL and good HDL cholesterol, this can still be troubling to people who already have a high amount of cholesterol in their bloodstream.

 Your total cholesterol will be so high that it can start to cause harm.
-At this point, it’s best to confirm with your physician or nutritionist if you should include any into your daily diet.
+At this point, it’s best to confirm with your physician or nutritionist if you should include any ingredients like coconut oil into your daily diet.

 This is only temporary and fades away after the first few days, foods containing hemp oil have similar results.

 Coconut oil’s high level of saturated fats shouldn’t be something to overlook.
 You should look to take in about 1-3 tsp per day.
 Any more and you’d be very close to passing over your daily limit.

 3 tsp would be around 60% of your daily limit, which is more than enough considering you’ll be filling that gap with other foods throughout the day.

 Make sure you check to make sure you have no allergies with it comes to coconut oil, it’s best to test both.

 The safest and most efficient way to go about testing allergic reactions is to apply it to your skin.
 This is only recommended if you’re not at all able to clinically verify your allergies.